biiaverly/DesignPatterns.V2/README.md

 Use the Composite pattern to ensure that all items and budgets are treated uniformly through the `Orcavel` interface.
 This will allow the system to work flexibly with complex budget structures, where budgets may contain other budgets forming a tree hierarchy.

+# Facade Pattern

+The Facade pattern is a structural design pattern that provides a simplified interface to a set of complex classes or subsystems.
+It acts as an abstraction layer to hide the internal complexity and make it easier for clients to interact with the system.

+### Problem

+When a system or a set of classes becomes complex and has many interdependent components, clients may find it difficult to interact with it directly.
+The client needs to understand the internal structure and dependencies of each component, which can lead to increased coupling and difficulty in using the system effectively.

+### Solution

+The Facade pattern provides a high-level interface that encapsulates the complexity of the subsystems.
+By creating a Facade class, clients can interact with the system through a simplified API without having to know the intricacies of individual components.

+### Structure

+The Facade pattern consists of the following components:

+- **Facade**: Provides a simple and unified interface to the client.
+It knows which subsystem classes are responsible for specific operations and delegates the calls accordingly.

+- **Subsystem Classes**: The complex classes or subsystems that perform the actual functionality.
+They are not aware of the Facade and can operate independently.

+### Benefits

+- Simplifies client usage by providing a straightforward interface to the system.
+- Reduces client code complexity and coupling with subsystems.
+- Allows for easier maintenance and future modifications as changes are limited to the Facade.